Asking for directions in English

-Here is some useful vocabulary for asking directions in English.
+Here is some useful vocabulary for asking for directions in English – and also for giving directions.
+You can use these phrases in a business context.

 Asking for directions